-Free To Be Kids is based in Seattle and currently staffed 100% by awesome women who are passionate about battling gender cliches and spreading positive messages one fashion statement at a time.
+Free To Be Kids is based in Seattle and staffed by awesome humans who are passionate about battling gender cliches and spreading positive messages one fashion statement at a time.
 Here's our team, presented in the order that they came on board.

-Courtney founded Free To Be Kids in July 2015, a year after launching her first line, Jessy & Jack.
-She is our designer, marketing manager, and jack of all business-y trades.
-She has an MBA from the University of Edinburgh and most recently spent seven years in various roles at Amazon before taking a leap of faith in September 2016 to dedicate herself full time Free To Be Kids.
-Her sweet and stylish five-year-old boy and fearless, exuberant three-year-old girl provide endless inspiration for her designs, and she can't believe how lucky she is to run a business she truly loves.
+Courtney founded Free To Be Kids in July 2015.
+She is our marketing and business manager and chief shirt idea generator.
+She has an MBA from the University of Edinburgh and most recently spent seven years in various roles at Amazon before taking a leap of faith in 2016 to dedicate herself full time Free To Be Kids.
+Her sweet and stylish six-year-old boy and fearless, exuberant four-year-old girl inspire endless design ideas, and she can't believe how lucky she is to run a business she truly loves.

 A screen printer by trade since 2014, Dylan is an adaptable and self-taught Seattle artist that has always had an affinity for the fun and absurd things that exist in our everyday environment.
 He hopes to always be creating in many mediums- illustrating otherworldly beings, painting abstract visuals, and playing energetic and rhythmic music.
 While hailing originally from Texas, he hopes that his passions in music and art can take him to many beautiful places in this lifetime.

 Coco Decker is a poet, artist, organizer and dreamer based out of Seattle, WA.
 They received their BA in Digital Design from Seattle University in 2016.
 Coco uses art as a means to explore identity and connect and heal with others.
 They run Seattle's longest running weekly show, Seattle Poetry Slam, and have been featured at numerous spoken word poetry shows throughout the Pacific Northwest.
 To learn more about Coco, visit www.courtneydecker.com.